beado123/TCP_Client-Server/README.md

-# simple TCP client&server
+# TCP client&server Simulator
-This is a simple TCP client&server for transmitting files between computers.
+This is a simple TCP client&server simulator for transmitting files between computers.

-##Client-side reference:

 ## Getting Started
+Clone the repository and
 ```
 make
 ```